zhpadvoiski/task-manager/README.md

 # ktor-sample

-To build and run project run: `./gradlew runDev`
+To build and run project run: `./gradlew :runDev`

 This project was created using the [Ktor Project Generator](https://start.ktor.io).